metasfresh/metasfresh-documentation/pages/concepts/data_lifecycle_management.md

 #### Reports and single table approach

 As written above, with the single table approach, no FK constraints prevent us creating "dangling" references within our production data.
-As long as our reports are essentially SQL-based, i think we must conclude that we can't guarantee con a constant basis that
+As long as our reports are essentially SQL-based, I think we must conclude that we can't guarantee con a constant basis that

  * if we run any report with any `DLM_ArchiveLevel=0` reocrd
  * all the records which the SQL might reference
  * do always also have `DLM_ArchiveLevel=0`

 We can't guarantee it, so might sometimes work out and sometimes not.
 I see these options:

  * implement a non-optimistic partioner and make it work great
  * implement whatever partitioner and *do not* distinguish between production and background data when it comes to reports (i.e. reports queries will not have the `DLM_ArchiveLevel=0` restriction).
  * implement referential integrety using triggers (-> next section)

 #### Integrity and single table approach